h2oai/h2o-2/h2o-docs/source/tutorial/glmgrid.rst

 parameters and results have the same meaning.
 The primary difference between GLM and GLMgrid is that users can specify several different models, and generate the specified models simultaneously.
-For more information visit the GLM tutorial :ref:`GLMtutorial`
+For more information visit the GLM tutorial :ref:`GLM_tutorial`

 Those who have never used H\ :sub:`2`\ O before should see the quick start guide for additional instructions on how to run H\ :sub:`2`\ O.